MatthewBayfield/heritage_housing_issues/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+### Initial observations:
+A brief examination of the house attributes, suggests there may well be a large degree of inter-correlation amongst the attributes.
+What's more is that the attributes may be separable in to clusters or sets based on how strongly they correlate with each other.
+A set of closely correlated attributes may well be able to be represented by any single attribute within the set, with regard to the sign and magnitude of the correlation with attributes outside the cluster; the same may hold true for the predictive power in relation to an attribute.

 ## Business Requirements
 The client has received an inheritance from a deceased great-grandfather located in Ames, Iowa.
 They aim to maximise the sale price for each of their inherited properties.